mraible/mongock-docs/old/guides/vue.md

 import test from 'ava'
 import Vue from 'vue'
 import Vuetify from 'vuetify'
-import createVueShutter, { addFile } from '../src'
+import createVuemongock, { addFile } from '../src'

 test('Vuetify components', async t => {
   Vue.use(Vuetify)